puripuriprince/codebullet/README.md

 ## Feedback

 We value your input!
-Please email your feedback to `founders@codebuff.com`.
-Thank you for using Codebuff!
+Please email your feedback to `founders@codebullet.com`.
+Thank you for using Codebullet!